-We specialize in working with young men struggling with sexual behavior issues.
+We specialize in working with young men struggling with sexual behavior issues at our residential treatment center.
 Sometimes, it’s difficult to know whether a teen can work through these issues through outpatient therapy and the resources at home, or if he needs the focus, intensity, and safety of specialized residential treatment at Kaizen Academy.

 We hope this discussion can help.